FilenCloudDienste/filen-cli/README.md

 ### Proxy mode

 ```
-$ filen [options...] --webdav-proxy [options...]
+$ filen webdav-proxy [options...]
 ```

-Invoke the Filen CLI with the `--webdav-proxy` flag to start a WebDAV server that allows any user to connect using their Filen account credentials and access their own Filen Drive.
+Invoke the `filen webdav-proxy` to start a WebDAV server that allows any user to connect using their Filen account credentials and access their own Filen Drive.
 This might be useful when hosting a proxy server for multiple users.
 Digest auth is not available for proxy mode.